-The nuclear pores can define as the tiny orifices that help the nucleus to communicate with the cytoplasm by directing the nucleocytoplasmic exchange for cell coordination.
+The nuclear pores are tiny orifices that facilitate communication between the nucleus and cytoplasm by directing the nucleocytoplasmic exchange for cell coordination.
 The small ions and molecules (smaller than 5000 Daltons) can diffuse freely within the cell, while specific biomolecules can travel up and down the cell via protein-mediated or active transport.
-Nuclear pores have a diameter and thickness of 120nm and 50nm, respectively.
+Nuclear pores have a diameter and thickness of 120 nm and 50 nm, respectively.

 Structure of Nuclear Pore Complex

-The cylindrical multiprotein complexes that surround each nuclear pore and direct the nucleocytoplasmic exchange are termed as NPCs.
-Both the concentric membranes of the nuclear envelop fuses with the multiprotein complex that is manifested by 30 disparate proteins termed as NUPs or Nucleoporins.
-The nuclear pore complex possesses an octagonal symmetry.
+The cylindrical multiprotein complexes that surround each nuclear pore and direct the nucleocytoplasmic exchange are termed NPCs.
+Both concentric membranes of the nuclear envelop fuse with the multiprotein complex that is manifested by 30 disparate proteins termed NUPs or Nucleoporins.
+The nuclear pore complex possesses octagonal symmetry.
 The structure of the nuclear pore complex comprises the following key elements:

-Nucleoporins scaffold: The nucleoporins mainly constitute the formation of the nuclear pore complex that is massively entangled to enable selective exchange within the cell.
-It comprises the cytoplasmic and nucleoplasmic ring, in between which a central spoke ring is organized.
-NPC appears as an octagonal ring due to scaffolding of few nucleoporins.
+Nucleoporins scaffold: The nucleoporins mainly constitute the formation of the nuclear pore complex that massively entangles to enable selective exchange within the cell.
+It comprises the cytoplasmic and nucleoplasmic rings, in between which a central spoke ring is allocated.
+NPC appears as an octagonal ring due to the scaffolding of few nucleoporins.

-Central channel or transporter: Some nucleoporins like FG repeats account for the formation of central channel.
-The nucleoporins of central channel functions as a selective barrier, which only allows import and export of large biomolecules across the bilayer nuclear envelop that carries specific amino acid sequence.
+Central channel or transporter: Some nucleoporins like FG repeats account for the formation of the central channel.
+The nucleoporins of the central channel function as a selective barrier, which only allows the import and export of large biomolecules across the bilayer nuclear envelop that carries specific amino acid sequences.
 It is 36-38 nm wide.
-The central channel is encased by the eightfold symmetrical spokes.
+The central channel is encased by eightfold symmetrical spokes.

-Cytoplasmic filaments: The short and thick stringy structures are associated with the cytoplasmic ring are called cytoplasmic filaments.
+Cytoplasmic filaments: They appear as short and thick stringy structures associated with the cytoplasmic ring.
 It has a diameter of 3.3 nm and extended towards the cytoplasm.
-It functions like a sensor that specifically binds with the signal proteins attached to the molecules that have to be imported into the nucleus.
+It functions like a sensor that specifically binds with signal proteins tagging molecules that have to be imported into the nucleus.
 These are eight in number and covers less space towards the cytoplasmic end.